Tyler Rogers

-Tyler Scott Rogers (born December 17, 1990) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
+Tyler Scott Rogers (born December 17, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants and New York Mets.

 Rogers played college baseball for Garden City Community College and Austin Peay State University.
 Rogers was drafted by the Giants in the 10th round of the 2013 MLB draft.
 He made his MLB debut in 2019.
-He led the National League in games pitched in both 2020 and 2021.
+Rogers led the National League in games pitched in both 2020 and 2021.
 He is known for his unconventional submarine-style pitching, which is an extreme sidearm motion in which the ball is released below knee-level.

 Early life

-Rogers attended Chatfield Senior High School in Littleton, Colorado.
+Rogers attended Chatfield Senior High School near Littleton, Colorado.

 College career

 Undrafted out of high school, Rogers attended Garden City Community College in Garden City, Kansas.
-There, in his sophomore year he had a 6–3 win-loss record with a 2.39 earned run average (ERA) in 34 games with 50 strikeouts in 49 innings.
+There, in his sophomore year he had a 6–3 win–loss record with a 2.39 earned run average (ERA) in 34 games with 50 strikeouts in 49 innings.
 He was a second-team All-Kansas Jayhawk Community College Conference selection.